CHECKING YOUR HANDICAP

-You can see the rounds against which your current handicap has been calculated (and therefore a maximum of 20 rounds) by visiting this site http://www.ehandicap.net and once again putting Jakartagolf as your club and this time searching on your own Surname, or anyone else’s for that matter.
-No password is required.
+You can see the rounds against which your current handicap has been calculated (and therefore a maximum of 20 rounds) in the link above – the counting rounds as marked in red.

 My handicap must be wrong, why I can never get near it?